 Marino stayed a few more years after Shula left, retiring in 1999 with an impressive list of records (some of which have since been surpassed).
 A consummate Hall of Famer, Marino is remembered as one of the greatest quarterbacks ever to play the game.
 That said, it only makes sense that Miami would endure a major setback after losing him.
 However, in the 17 seasons since his departure, the Dolphins have only played five playoff games, with only one win.

 The Dolphins organization has been working to put the pieces around him to make success a real possibility.
-DeVante Parker (re-signed to a new two year extension worth $11.2 million) and Kenny Stills are still in the lineup at wide receiver, but are joined by the veteran presence of Danny Amendola (from New England).
-Kenyan Drake is preparing to be the feature back this year and is learning from one of the best to ever play the position in Frank Gore, who was added to the roster for the 2018 season.
-The starting line, including Laremy Tunsil and Ja’Wuan James, is focused on wrapping up their opponent and doing their best to keep Tannehill upright and healthy.
+DeVante Parker (re-signed to a new two year extension worth $11.2 million) and Kenny Stills are still in the lineup at wide receiver, but are joined by Kenyan Drake, who is ready to be the feature back this year after learning from one of the best to ever play the position in Frank Gore, who has departed for the Buffalo Bills.
+The starting line, featuring Laremy Tunsil, is focused on wrapping up their opponent and doing their best to keep Tannehill upright and healthy.